Images shot on JCH Street Pan 400 in Yashica Electro 35 GSN

 A lot of people prefer it to colour, but it’s not enough to simply shoot in monochrome if you want to reach your full potential.

 Just as using colour is different to shooting in colour, using a few composition elements that bring out the contrast between the blacks and the whites in your shots will take it to the next level.
 Using good light is a big part of this.

 Second, if you’re planning on shooting a film photography project and want it to have a consistent look, using a single film stock is one way to achieve this.
 What you don’t want to do is regret your choice after the project is finished.

 You can research and read film reviews to get ideas, but there’s no substitute for trying a few to find one that you like more than others.

 I think that’s what it’s really all about.
 Read no more than you need to, get out there, and #shootfilmmakesomething 🙂

-… p.s. if you’ve found these simple black and white film photography tips useful and think others will too, why not share or pin them?
+… p.s. if you’ve found these simple black and white film photography tips useful and think others will too, why not give this post a share?